jffaust/terra-vision/README.md

 ## TODO
-- Earth is not a perfect sphere but an oblate spheriod
+- Earth is not a perfect sphere but an oblate spheroid
+- Add the Earth's moon
 -